MaximilianKr/eval_pipeline/README.md

 # Minimal Pairs Eval Pipeline

-An evaluation pipeline for autoregressive language models using minimal pairs and log probabilities.
+An evaluation pipeline for autoregressive language models using direct probability measurement for minimal pairs.

 This pipeline evaluates language models by reading out the conditional log probabilities for minimal pairs of sentences.
 In each pair, one sentence is considered *correct*, while the other contains a minimal violation.
 The model is expected to assign a lower probability to the *incorrect* sentence.

 By using a sufficient number of test items targeting specific linguistic phenomena, the accuracy of the model’s probability assignments provides an indication of its linguistic capabilities and understanding of these phenomena.
-Assessing models at different training checkpoints should give an estimate whether these capabilities emerge during pre-training.
+Assessing models at different training checkpoints allows for analyzing learning dynamics of selected phenomena.

 ## Overview